4.5 Inch Scale

 Playmates and Nickelodeon have announced an exclusive figure for this year’s San Diego Comic Con and it’s somewhat of a surprise.
 Dubbed the “original” Raphael, this release features Raph in an exclusive black and white deco.
 What makes this particularly interesting is the fact that it’s an all new sculpt, that appears to be based on the classic Mirage comics.
 In fact, it bares more than a passing resemblance to the Mirage NECA Turtles that were released a few years back.

-It also appears to use at least some parts of the never released Playmates Mirage TMNT (which looked like fine figures, but there style was different and was more of a “modern” Mirage interpretation) but it is not a complete release of that figure.
+It also appears to use at least some parts of the never released Playmates Mirage TMNT (which looked like fine figures, but their style was quite different from the NECA figures and was more of a “modern” Mirage interpretation) but it is not a complete release of that figure.
 Instead this figure has a new plastron and other parts.
 Still it appears at least a little of that unreleased figure is in this.
 Of course, this begs the question on whether Playmates will release these style turtles at retail.

 While it might seem strange for Playmates to release Ninja Turtles in a different style than the Nickelodeon show, it’s worth noting that Nick has been pushing a lot of retro TMNT products.
 KidRobot is doing a “original toon” line, while the Loyal Subjects are producing a vinyl Mirage TMNT line.
 Hopefully we’ll see a full color Mirage based line from Playmates, to help heal those old wounds of NECA leaving us without a wave 2 of their line.